jacopofar/fleximatcher-rest-interface/README.md

 Fleximatecher HTTP interface
 ============================

-A parser/annotator completely accessible through a REST interface, allowing grammar rules to be changed on the fly.
+A parser and annotator completely accessible through a REST interface, allowing grammar rules to be changed on the fly.

 It lets you:

-* match substrings and have partial matches
+* match substrings and have partial matches on a given text
 * add, delete and list the grammar rules and the annotators at runtime
 * enrich the text with annotations
 * define your own annotators/grammar rules as HTTP services (WordNet, POS taggers, etc.)